History

 Philosophical Structure - 2005

-The School of the Professions (SOP) is an academic deanship composed of eleven departments and one center.
+The School of the Professions (SOP) is an academic deanship composed of ten departments and one center.

 The departments are aligned in two strands:

-Business and Industry (BI) unit: BI departments are Business, Computer Information Systems, Criminal Justice, Engineering Technology, and Fashion and Textile Technology.
+Business and Industry (BI) unit: BI departments include Business; Computer Information Systems; Criminal Justice; Engineering Technology; and Fashion and Textile Technology.
 The Small Business Development Center is most closely aligned with the BI Unit in SOP.

-Human Service (HS) component: HS departments are Creativity & Change Leadership; Health, Nutrition, and Dietetics; Hospitality and Tourism; Social Work; Speech-Language Pathology; and Higher Education Administration.
+Human Service (HS) component: HS departments include Creativity & Change Leadership; Health, Nutrition, and Dietetics; Hospitality and Tourism; Social Work; and Speech-Language Pathology.

 It is the role and responsibility of the Dean’s Office to facilitate the forward movement of each department toward its goals.
 This is accomplished through the mission, vision, and values of SOP and in accordance with the policies and procedures established by the State University of New York.
 It is the understanding of each member of the Dean’s Office that we work for and with our constituents (K. Mulcahy, 2009).